Did you know these Space Mountain Facts, or are you in the dark?

 Having been to space, Cooper was able to provide top-notch insight into the authenticity of this attraction.
 Given its continued popularity, that has proven to be a choice well made.

-3. Space Mountain Truly Was Ahead of its Time
+3. Space Mountain Was Ahead of its Time

 Conceptualized and initially designed in the 60s, the technology for the dips, twists and intergalactic space travel just wasn’t available until 1975, when the ride officially opened.

-It may be your favorite attraction from the inside out, but Space Mountain was built at its seemingly-colossus height of ninety feet to ensure it didn’t overshadow Cinderella Castle, which towers over the Magic Kingdom at one hundred and eighty-three feet.
+It may be your favorite attraction from the inside out, but Space Mountain was built at a height of ninety feet to ensure it didn’t overshadow Cinderella Castle, which towers over the Magic Kingdom at one hundred and eighty-three feet.

 While Space Mountain is widely known as the focal point of Tomorrowland, Cinderella Castle is the icon for the entire park and can be seen from numerous lands.